 The Interrail Pass is off-limits to Americans: It can only be used by European citizens and permanent residents of Europe.

-But don’t shed a single tear; the Eurail Pass was designed specifically for non-European citizens to explore this continent from Seville to Stockholm.
+But, don’t shed a single tear; the Eurail Pass was designed specifically for non-European citizens to explore this continent from Scotland to Switzerland.

 Image Credit: Getty Images, solstock